Table of Contents

 You might think of therapy being used to treat mental health conditions, and you’d be right.
 But it’s also proven to help treat substance use disorders.

 Research shows cognitive behavioral therapy (CBT) can help reduce alcohol consumption by identifying the underlying triggers and influences behind unhealthy alcohol use and offering new tools for coping.
 It also can help restructure negative thought patterns, regulate emotions, and establish boundaries.

 Motivational Interviewing (MI) is another common modality used in addictions counseling.
 It helps clients to develop goals and facilitate positive change in a supportive and non0directive manner.

 While specialized therapy focuses on changing drinking habits, it also aims to treat co-occurring conditions such as anxiety and depression.
 Whether you’re looking to achieve sobriety or drink in moderation, therapy can help you set realistic goals, and provide structured accountability and guidance as you work to achieve them.

 There are several ways to access therapy, both in-person and online.
-The online treatment platform Monument connects you to therapists who have special expertise in helping people cut back on drinking with a judgement-free approach.
+The online treatment platform Monument provides alcohol therapy, where you can get connected to therapists who have special expertise in helping people cut back on drinking with a judgement-free approach.